Looking to visit National Parks?

 The Federal Lands Recreation Enhancement Act (FLREA) allows the NPS to collect and retain revenue and requires that fee revenue be used to enhance the visitor experience.
 At least 80 percent of the money stays in the park where it is collected, and the other 20 percent is used to benefit parks that do not collect fees.
 Read more about your fee dollars at work.

 Last year national park visitor spending contributed more than $40 billion to the U.S. economy.
-The 2019 report on the economic benefits from visitor spending is expected later this spring.
+The 2019 report on the economic benefits of visitor spending is expected later this spring.

 For an in-depth look at 2019 visitation statistics, including individual park figures, please visit the National Park Service Social Science website.